-Materials properties
+Materials Properties

-Each coating material in this family has its own characteristics; before starting a project, it is recommended to get advice on which material to choose, read the data sheet carefully and choose accordingly.
-The table below is an example of comparison between two types of materials:
+Each coating material in this family has its own characteristics.
+Before starting a project, it is advisable to seek advice about which material to use, and to read the data sheet carefully and choose accordingly.
+The table below is an example of a comparison between two types of materials: